themanoftalent/CodePythonForBeginners/README.md

 - **Readability**: Python's code is easy to read, which makes it an excellent choice for new programmers.
 - **Versatility**: Python can be used for web development, data analysis, machine learning, scientific computing, and more.
-- **Large Standard Library**: Python comes with a large standard library that supports various tasks and modules.
+- **Large Standard Library**: Python has a large standard library supporting various tasks and modules.
 - **Community Support**: Python has a vibrant community and extensive documentation.

 ## Why Python?